realpython/materials/build-a-rest-api-frontend/README.md

 (venv) $ python app.py
 ```

-When the Flask server is running, you can visit the frontend on `http://localhost:8000` and the API documentation on `http://localhost:8000/api/ui`.
+When the Flask server is running, you can visit the front end on `http://localhost:8000` and the API documentation on `http://localhost:8000/api/ui`.

 ## Author